seralexeev/xrabbit.dev/README.md

 date: 17-07-2025
 ```

-On the third try I ordered the correct barrel jack for power and dupont connectors.
-Quickly crimped them and checked how it works.
-According to the dev board spec it can be powered with 9-20V.
-The battery at 96% gives 16.2V which is within the range so it can be powered without step down converters.
+On the third try I ordered the right barrel jack for power and dupont connectors.
+Crimped everything quickly and checked if it works.
+According to the dev board specs, it can be powered by 9-20V.
+The battery at 96% gives 16.2V which is within the limits so I can power it without step down converters.

 ---